 We are committed to offering international study experiences for students, with recent study abroad programs in Paris, Prague, and London.
 In addition to these faculty led summer experiences, we also have exchange programs with several universities in Costa Rica, Belgium, Italy, England and Peru.

 The Department of Applied Design is housed in Katherine Harper Hall with the majority of Apparel Design and Merchandising courses held in the Reich College of Education building.
 Each program has multiple dedicated studios, access to material exploration facilities including digital manufacturing and computer labs.
 The labs are outfitted with many of the tools, computers and programs our students need to be successful in their academic careers.

 Design Camp is a pre-college design program organized by Gear Up and the Department of Applied Design for high school students.
 During Design Camp, students will learn about the many professional fields within Design from ASU Faculty and Students.
 You will also create scale models during one day activities for each program.
 The design thinking skills and creative experience gained can empower students on their path toward becoming innovative problem solvers and prepare them to tackle the challenges of the future.
 After three full days and completing a project in Apparel Design, Industrial Design and Interior Design, a reception is held for all campers and parents to showcase each campers efforts.

-For more information, please reach out to Michael Rall [email@example.com], Design Camp Director and Assistant Professor of Industrial Design.
+For more information, please reach out to Michael Rall [email@example.com], Design Camp Director and Associate Professor of Industrial Design.